 What If You Don’t Have a Document in Your Own Name?

 Sometimes, you might not have an address document in your own name.
-Don’t worry, there’s a way!
-For example, if you live with your parents, spouse, or another close family member, you can use their document as proof.
+However, an alternative is available!
+For example, if you live with your parents, spouse, or other immediate family member, you may utilize their document as proof of address.
 This is called the ‘Head of Family’ (HoF) option.

-To use this method, the ‘Head of Family’ needs to give their consent and be present with their Aadhaar.
-You will also need a document that proves your relationship with the Head of Family, such as a marriage certificate, birth certificate, or a ration card that lists both of you.
+To use this method, the ‘Head of Family’ must provide their consent and be present with their Aadhaar card.
+You will also need a document that proves your relationship with the Head of Family, such as a marriage certificate, birth certificate, or a ration card listing both individuals.

 Specific Situations for Address Change